Video: ALDI drivers win right to speak out about safety concerns, 7 News, 6 Mar 2020

 Audio: FiveAA’s Leon Byner interviewed with Transport Workers’ Union National Secretary Michael Kaine on TWU protest against Aldi at Port Adelaide, 11 September 2019

 “We have wealthy retailers like Aldi squeezing the transport industry to line their own pockets.
-For two years now transport workers have protested at Aldi stores over safety issues, but the wealthy supermarket giant refuses to acknowledge its responsibility.
-We are protesting again to remind Aldi that while they spend time and money trying to silence us, people are dying on our roads,” said TWU National Secretary Michael Kaine.
+For two years now transport workers have protested at Aldi stores over safety issues.
+While they try to silence us, people are dying on our roads,” said TWU National Secretary Michael Kaine.

-“Every day that Aldi continues its attempt to silence truck drivers is a day that lives are endangered on our roads,” said TWU SA/NT Branch Secretary Ian Smith.
+“Every day that Aldi continues its attempt to silence truck drivers is a day that they endanger lives on our roads,” said TWU SA/NT Branch Secretary Ian Smith.

-The Federal Government tore down a road safety watchdog in 2016 despite its own report saying it would have reduced truck crashes by 28%.
-Since the watchdog was abolished, 632 people have been killed in truck crashes, including 139 truck drivers, as at 19 September 2019.
+The Federal Government tore down a road safety watchdog in 2016 despite reporting it would have reduced truck crashes by 28%.
+Since then, 632 people have died in truck crashes, including 139 truck drivers, as at 19 September 2019.

 A major agreement between the TWU and Coles was signed during the union’s National Council in Adelaide in 2018.
-The agreement involved statements of principles to ensure safe and fair conditions for workers in the Coles supply chain and the on-demand economy.
+The agreement involved principles to ensure fair conditions for workers in the Coles supply chain and the on-demand economy.
 A separate charter has been signed previously with Woolworths.